 Repeat this on the other side of the nostril to clean out both nasal passages thoroughly.

-You can repeat the whole process if you wish to give your nostril passages a thorough clean and dislodge as much as you can from your nostrils.
+You can repeat the whole process if you wish to give your nostril passages a thorough cleaning and dislodge as much unwanted mucus as you can from your nostrils.